AntonSol919/linkspace/homepage/basics.md

 :::

 Note that for brevity I used the [LNS](./lns.html) representation for `[@:alice:salesexample]` and `[#:example]`.
-In actually they are 32 bytes - similar to how `www.example.com` resolves to a number like `192.168.0.1`.
+In actually they are 32 bytes.
+LNS works similar to how `www.example.com` resolves to a number like `192.168.0.1`.

-Finally, using the hash directly in the message like we have been doing is not ideal.
+Finally, using the hash directly in the data of each entry like we have been doing is not ideal.
-Instead a point in linkspace has a list of [links](./docs/guide/index.html#lk_linkpoint) adjacent to the data.
+Instead, a point in linkspace has a list of [links](./docs/guide/index.html#lk_linkpoint) adjacent to the data.

-There are a more nuances and advanced topics such as: the path encoding, the [queries](./docs/guide/index.html#Query) syntax, and specifics on how trees are [pulled](./docs/guide/index.html#lk_pull) from one server to another.
+There are more nuances and advanced topics such as: the path encoding, the [queries](./docs/guide/index.html#Query) syntax, and specifics on how trees are [pulled](./docs/guide/index.html#lk_pull) from one server to another.
 However, this should give you a good idea of the basics.

 ## Want to give it a try?

-Check out [Webbit](https://github.com/AntonSol919/webbit) to see an application without installing anything.
+Linkspace is currently beta software.

+The packet format is stable.
+Anything you create will stay readable in future versions.
+The library API can still break occasionally - and is missing some features.

-You can [download](https://github.com/AntonSol919/linkspace/releases) a pre-build CLI and python library to follow along with the [tutorial](./docs/tutorials/index.html) or the more technical [Guide](./docs/guide/index.html).
+[Download](https://github.com/AntonSol919/linkspace/releases) the pre-build CLI and python library to follow along with the [tutorial](./docs/tutorials/index.html) or the more technical [Guide](./docs/guide/index.html).

-The linkspace packet format is stable and any packets you write will stay valid.
-The library API can still break occasionally every now and then.

-There are also a couple of parts not yet build:
-The only group exchange process is just a bash script and its not easy to setup a private group exchange.

 # Q&A